 can be used in a fogger

-Coughing is rarely life threatening to a puppy, but the constant coughing will drive you crazy and keep you up at night.
+Coughing is rarely life-threatening to a puppy, but the constant coughing will drive you crazy and keep you up at night.
 Once started, the cough lingers three weeks and is not easily treated.
-Lower the coughing risk by vaccinating them with a
+Lower the coughing risk by vaccinating them with

 .
 You and your puppy will sleep easier if you do!